-After the display of the MiG-35 two Sukhoi Su-30 SM (NATO Code: FLANKER-H) in the (relatively) painted new dark gray camouflage took of for their display.
-Both aircraft belong to the Russian Black Sea Fleet/43rd Independent Naval Shturmovik (Assault) Air Squadron and are based in Saki in the Crimea.
-The Russian naval aviation forces currently have 20 aircraft of this type, which replace the Sukhoi Su-24M/MR (NATO Code: FENCER).
-Also with these displays (as with the Su-57) first both aircraft perform simulated air combat maneuvers in order then to demonstrate impressively solo routines.
-The Su-30SM is powered by two NPO Saturn AL-31FP turbofan engines with three-dimensional thrust vector control.
-In afterburner mode, this engine delivers a thrust of 130.76 kN, which gives the Su-30SM a thrust-to-weight ratio at a normal takeoff weight of 1.02.
-The equipment of the VVS with the modern Su-30 SM is in full swing.
-More than 80 machines have already been handed over and 30 more will follow by 2020.
-In addition to Russia, the armed forces of Belarus (12 machines) and Kazakhstan (6 machines delivered, by 2020 a total of 30 more aircraft to be procured) ordered this modern multipurpose fighter aircraft, or already received.
+Following the display of the MiG-35, two Sukhoi Su-30SM (NATO Code: FLANKER-H), sporting their relatively new dark gray camouflage schemes, took off to commence their displays.
+Both aircraft belong to the Russian Black Sea Fleet/43rd Independent Naval Shturmovik (Assault) Air Squadron based in Saki in the Crimea.
+The Russian naval aviation forces currently operate 20 of the type replacing the Sukhoi Su-24M/MR (NATO Code: FENCER).
+During their displays, both aircraft (as with the Su-57) performed simulated air combat maneuvers followed by very impressive solo routines.
+The Su-30SM is powered by two NPO Saturn AL-31FP turbofan engines featuring three-dimensional thrust vectoring.
+With afterburner, each NPO Saturn AL-31FP engine is capable of delivering 130.76 kN of thrust, which provides the Su-30SM with a thrust-to-weight ratio of 1.02 (at normal takeoff weight).
+Equipping the VVS with the modern Su-30 SM is now in full swing with more than 80 machines already being delivered and 30 more to follow by 2020.
+In addition to Russia, the armed forces of Belarus (12 machines) and Kazakhstan (6 machines delivered, by 2020 and a total of 30 more aircraft to be procured) have ordered or have received this modern multipurpose fighter aircraft.

 Robert Kysela / CHK6

-copyright © 1997 - 2016 by Robert Kysela / CHK6 all rights reserved
+copyright © 1997 - 2018 by Robert Kysela / CHK6 all rights reserved